jfield44/JFOpenWeatherMapManager/README.md

 OpenWeatherMap API http://openweathermap.org for their great API!
-AFNetworking for making the best network library on iOS and Mac OSX (Bundled with this project) http://afnetworking.com
+AFNetworking for making the best network library on iOS and Mac OSX (Bundled with this project) http://afnetworking.com APTimeZones for providing a great library for localizing the time zones based on latitude and longitude (Bundled with this project) https://github.com/Alterplay/APTimeZones

 =======================